Nuclei-Software/nuclei-sdk/Components/profiling/README.md

    - and you should also set correct `PROGRAM_LOWPC` and `PROGRAM_HIGHPC` defined in `gprof_api.h`

-- `parse.py`: a script use to parse gcov and gprof dump log file, and generate gcov or gprof binary files.
+- `parse.py`: a python script use to parse gcov and gprof dump log file, and generate gcov or gprof binary files.
+  To run this script, need python3 installed in your host pc.

 ## How to use